Welcome too the official website for OIW!

 In 2016, the tournament was Omegas' time to shine.
 He cut through the competition and

-wrestler.
+walked away the G1 Climax Champion.
+It was a massive accomplishment for the North Americanwrestler.
 It is not usual for a gaijin to win the tournament and this proved to the world that Omega was

 ready for the big time.